mathigatti/affective-lists/README.md

 # emotions2json (WIP)

-List of behavioural, emotional and physiological words and concepts + its attributes (WIP).
+List of behavioural, emotional and physiological words and concepts + its attributes.
 Inspired by the concept of [somatic makers](https://en.wikipedia.org/wiki/Somatic_marker_hypothesis).

 ## Procedure